 - When smoke alarms are being replaced, the level of detection shall not be reduced.

 Failure to comply with Ontario Fire Code smoke alarm requirements could result in a ticket for $235 or a fine of up to $50,000 for individuals or $100,000 for corporations.

-Can you recommend best brand of smoke alarm to purchase?
+Can you recommend the best brand of smoke alarms to purchase?

 Purchase a smoke alarm that has been either CSA-approved (hard wired) or U.L.C – approved (battery operated).
 Labels are clearly marked on the package.
 If possible, a combination of both types of smoke alarms in your home is recommended.

 My smoke alarm is constantly going off, for no apparent reason.
 Is there something wrong with it?